xuanhieu1479/folder-tagger-electron/README.md

 ## For Developers:

-- Install windows-build-tools https://www.npmjs.com/package/windows-build-tools (note: Using anything besides run as administrator Powershell is not recommended, since it might get stuck.)
+- Install Python 2.7 and Visual Studio 2017 build tools from windows-build-tools https://www.npmjs.com/package/windows-build-tools (note: Using anything besides run as administrator Powershell is not recommended, since it might get stuck.)
+- Set msvs_version=2017 in npm.
 - Warning: For the first time please run yarn start to rebuild native modules, otherwise we will get NODE_MODULE_VERSION not compatible.

 - "yarn start" to start the app in development mode.